You are here

 As always, if you feel like your friend might hurt him/herself or someone else, it’s time to call emergency services.

-Phobias can be treated with specific types of therapy, like Cognitive Behavioural Therapy (where you learn coping strategies and ways to deal with troubling thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
-Counseling to learn coping skills and relaxation techniques, such as deep breathing, may also help a person deal with their phobia.
+Phobias can be treated with specific types of therapy, like cognitive behavioural therapy (CBT is a form of talk therapy that helps you understand and cope with troubling thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
+Counselling to learn coping skills and relaxation techniques, such as deep breathing, may also help a person deal with their phobia.

 The most common and successful treatment for phobia involves introducing that person slowly, in small steps, to situations where they must deal with the fear, while teaching them coping skills along the way.
 This is called exposure therapy.